jerryOkafor/URLShortener/README.md

 - [x] Add Web Framework to the repository
 - [x] Add API Framework to the repository
 - [x] Add GitHub actions to the repository (CI/CD)
-- [x] Deploy Web app to Firebase or Varcel
+- [x] Deploy the Web app to Firebase or Varcel
 - [ ] Deploy API to Heroku/Google App engine

 #### Milestone`1`

 - [x] Decide what to build
-- [x] Create profile on GitHub
+- [x] Create a profile on GitHub
 - [x] Create a new repository on GitHub
 - [x] Add a README.md file
 - [x] Share your project with the class